NaturailyShopify/Naturaily-netlify/_posts/2018-08-27-value-based-pagination-in-ruby-on-rails.md

 layout: post
 date: '2018-09-03 09:29:02 +0200'
 category: Ruby on Rails development
+author:
-author: Tomasz Żdanuk
+  label: Tomasz Żdanuk
+  value: author-2
   avatar: /assets/images/tomasz.jpg

 image: /assets/images/value-based-pagination.jpg
 text-preview: >-
   This is a quick tutorial that will show you how to properly handle value-based